Email FacebookTwitterMenu burgerClose thin

 Child and Dependent Care Tax Credit (CDCTC)

-You can claim this credit if you have earned income and if you’re paying someone else to care for a dependent.
+You can claim this credit if you have earned income and if you’re paying someone else to care for a dependent while you work, or look for work.
 Unlike the CTC, which you can only claim if you’re the parent or guardian of minor children, you can claim the CDCTC for aging parents and other disabled relatives.
 Qualifying dependents for the CDCTC include the following:

 • Children who are 12 or younger at the end of the tax year

-• Dependent adult family members or spouses who are not able to care for themselves due to mental or physical impairments, unless they have a gross income of $4,300 or
+• Dependent adult family members or spouses who are not able to care for themselves due to mental or physical impairments, unless they have a gross income of $5,050 or more in 2024.

 The CDCTC is non-refundable.
 According to the IRS, expenses that qualify for the CDCTC include money that you paid “for household services and care of the qualifying person while you worked or looked for work.”
 Child support payments do not qualify.
 To claim the CDCTC, you need to fill out Form 2441.